drstearns/tutorials/src/deploy2do/index.md

 You will be prompted as to whether you want to add a passphrase to the private key.
 This is an added security measure you may want to use, but beware that you'll have to type this passphrase every time you use the key.
 Enter the passphrase, or just hit return to use no passphrase.

-You'll see some output telling you where the new "identification" (private key) and public key files were saved, as well as something that looks a bit like a QR code.
+You'll see some output telling you where the new "identification" (private key) and public key files were saved.
 Now we need to register the public key with our DigitalOcean account.

 ### Register your Public Key